-Below is a pithy, entirely non-exhaustive list of resources we (the McLean Hospital Multicultural Psychology Consultation Team) have found helpful in some of our own recent learning, development, and work.
-This list will continue to grow (and we welcome suggestions) – to start we have included books that we have used directly in recent clinical work, research, training, and systems consultation.
+Below is a pithy, entirely non-exhaustive list of some of the books we (the McLean Hospital Multicultural Psychology Consultation Team) have found helpful in some of our own learning, development, and work.
+This list will continues to grow (and we welcome suggestions/input) – as of present this list includes published books that we have directly informed recent clinical work, research, training, and systems consultation.

 How to be an Antiracist by Ibram X. Kendi

 Stamped from the Beginning by Ibram X. Kendi

 Caste: The Origins of our Discontents by Isabel Wilkerson